Do Suffering Bottoms Go To Heaven?

 Tap the text to show or hide reading controls.

-Gyu-yeon didn’t notice Geon-hyuk.
-He didn’t have the presence of mind to look around—so out of it he couldn’t even register the man standing in front of him.
+Unfortunately, Gyu-yeon did not notice Geon-hyuk.
+He simply didn’t have the mind to look around.
+Gyu-yeon, who was completely out of it, couldn’t even recognize the person right in front of him.

-If he walked out that door, he might never see Song Naru again.
+If he went out this door, he might never see Song Naru again.

 What are you doing standing here like an idiot?
 Go out.

-Even after deciding to leave, he lingered a long time before finally stepping outside.
-The air was cool compared to the warm interior; it wasn’t too cold for late autumn, but his hands felt oddly empty.
+Even after deciding to go out, Gyu-yeon stood for a long time before finally leaving the department store.
+Outside was cool, unlike the warm air inside.
+It wasn’t too cold for late autumn, but his hands felt oddly empty.

-The car on the ground level was still where he’d left it.
-Hoping against hope, he peered into the passenger seat, then shook his head and slid into the driver’s seat.
+The car parked on the ground level was still in the same spot.
+Hoping against hope, he peered into the passenger seat, then shook his head and got into the driver’s seat.

-Late afternoon traffic was a nightmare—especially in central Seoul, where jams sprang up at the drop of a hat.
-He braked at every light, then glanced once more at the passenger seat.
+The late afternoon roads were a nightmare.
+Especially in central Seoul, the traffic jammed at the drop of a hat.
+He braked several times at every light, then suddenly glanced to the passenger seat.

-The seat that had been warm on the way there was now empty.
-Since meeting Naru he realized he hadn’t driven alone very often.
+The passenger seat, which had been filled with warmth on the way there, was now empty.
+Now that he thought about it, since meeting Naru he hadn’t driven alone very often.

-Naru was always distracting at his side—the way he kicked the window had been kind of cute.
-Even while watching Gyu-yeon drive, he tried not to be a bother, and that restraint dug under Gyu-yeon’s skin.
-Gyu-yeon always pretended not to care, pretending not to look even as he watched Naru.
+He was always distracting at his side, but the way Naru kicked at the window was kind of cute.
+Even as he watched Gyu-yeon drive, he tried not to be a bother, which subtly got under Gyu-yeon’s skin.
+Gyu-yeon always pretended not to care and pretended not to look while watching Naru.

-For a rich kid, Naru knew so little about the world—competent in appearance but oddly naive.
-Could someone like that really survive in central Seoul?
+For a rich kid, he knew nothing about the world; he seemed competent yet somehow naive.
+Could someone like that really get by in the middle of Seoul?

-Maybe he had up until now.
-But Naru’s parents had been indifferent when their child went missing, as if they had wanted it.
-Having been cast out, he wouldn’t be treated properly even if he returned.
+Maybe he’d managed up until now.
+But Naru’s parents were indifferent even though their child had gone missing.
+As if they had wanted it to be that way.
+Since they’d cast him out, it was clear he wouldn’t be treated properly even if he returned.

-It wasn’t really Gyu-yeon’s problem, but now that he knew Naru’s situation he couldn’t help worrying.
+This wasn’t really Gyu-yeon’s concern, but now that he knew Naru’s situation he couldn’t help but worry.

 Scenes of his time with Naru flashed by like a slideshow.
-Moments he had thought were annoying or meaningless had somehow lodged themselves in his mind and felt unlikely to fade.
+Times he thought were annoying and meaningless had somehow embedded themselves firmly in his mind and seemed unlikely to fade.

-He couldn’t forget Naru’s expression when he muttered that he wanted to go on a date in front of the culture hall; Gyu-yeon had deliberately ignored the comment to avoid opening unnecessary doors.
+Especially he couldn’t forget Naru’s expression when he mumbled that he wanted to have a date in front of the culture hall.
+Gyu-yeon had deliberately ignored that muttering to avoid giving any unnecessary opportunities.

-Was that necessary?
-Maybe he should’ve indulged him once—Naru had wanted to look around the department store more, and now Gyu-yeon felt uneasy thinking he’d only scolded him.
+But was that necessary?
+Maybe he should have indulged him once.
+He was fascinated by this kind of department store and wanted to look around more.
+Now Gyu-yeon felt uneasy thinking he’d only scolded him.

 “Ah, the 12th floor.”